-The Oxford Fire Department operates out of 6 stations with 26 full-time firefighters, 2 part-time dispatchers and 22 volunteer firefighters and covers approximately 33 square miles and 21 miles of interstate.
-The fire department is a highly trained department with 28 members Firefighter I certified, 5 members Volunteer Firefighter I certified, 9 members Paramedics, and several others have specialized training.
-The Oxford Fire Department currently has a "Class 3" ISO rating and responds to about 800 calls per year.
+The Oxford Fire Department operates out of 6 stations with 36 full-time firefighters, 2 part time firefighters and 15 volunteer firefighters and covers approximately 33 square miles and 21 miles of interstate.
+The fire department is a highly trained department.
+The Oxford Fire Department currently has a "Class 3" ISO rating and responds to about 1200 calls per year.

 Station #1: Dewey D. Webb Fire Station